rikifujihara/scooterbay/README.md

 ## User Stories

 ### Browsing listings by category
-Scooter buyers want to browse listings by category so that they can find the specific type of scooter that they are interesting in buying.
+Scooter buyers want to browse listings by category so that they can find the specific type of scooter that they are interested in buying.

 ### Browsing listings by postcode
 Scooter buyers want to browse listings by postcode so that they can find scooters that are geographically close to them.